microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 1. Global: Settings that apply to the whole application e.g. Default profile, initial size etc.
 2. Key Bindings: Actually a sub field of the global settings, but worth discussing separately
 3. Profiles: A group of settings to be applied to a tab when it is opened using that profile.
 E.g. shell to use, cursor shape etc.
-4. Schemes: Sets of colour for background, text etc. that can be used by profiles
+4. Schemes: Sets of colors for background, text etc. that can be used by profiles

 ## Global Settings